Bond Referendum 2023 - Expanding Career and Technical Education

 Hawkeye Community College is equipping the next generation to lead, serve, and invest in our community.

-On March 7, 2023, residents in the Hawkeye Community College service area will be asked to approve a $35 million bond referendum to address our communities workforce needs.
+On March 7, 2023, residents in the Hawkeye Community College service area were asked to approve a $35 million bond referendum to address our communities workforce needs.

 Approval of the bond referendum will not change your property tax rate.
-The measure would continue an existing tax levy used to fund the construction and maintenance of the college’s facilities.
-With approval, the tax levy rate will remain the same, costing the owner of a $100,000 home approximately $1.20 per month.
+The measure continues an existing tax levy used to fund the construction and maintenance of the college’s facilities.
+The tax levy rate will remain the same, costing the owner of a $100,000 home approximately $1.20 per month.

 The Hawkeye Community College Bond Referendum Will Help:

 Improve vocational and career training for much needed trade skills

 With Funds from this Bond Referendum Hawkeye Plans To: